What is a Solid-State Battery?

 When reading a story in the media that references “solid-state batteries” it’s important to keep in mind that in most cases the writer is talking about a lithium-ion battery that incorporates some changes to the cell structure.
 The primary difference lies in the electrolyte.
-Traditional lithium-ion batteries use a liquid electrolyte, while solid-state lithium-ion batteries use a solid electrolyte.
+Traditional lithium-ion batteries use a liquid electrolyte, while solid-state lithium-ion batteries use both solid electrodes and a solid electrolyte.
+Other battery chemistries besides lithium-ion can also be designed using solid-state construction methods.

 Here’s a brief breakdown: